MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/02-Clone-Project.md

     POSTGRES_PASSWORD=web-password
     ```

+1. Many of the exercises that follow will walk you through code that enables the different application features.
+If you're using Visual Studio Code, you can open files directly by selecting <kbd>Ctrl + P</kdb> on Windows/Linux or <kbd>Cmd + P</kdb> on Mac and typing the name of the file.

+    > [!TIP]
+    > You can view a Visual Studio Code keyboard shortcuts reference sheet at https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_keyboard-reference-sheets.

 1. Now that you have the project in place, let's try out some of the application features and learn how they're built.